 Services that can improve patient care, such as analyzing and acting on patient data and clinical care coordination for high-risk patients, can be provided at no cost for Medicare FFS beneficiaries.

 If there are cost savings derived from the work, the savings are allowed to be shared with ACO participants as determined by the Queen’s MSSP ACO Board.

-How does this affect CPC+ participants?
+How does this affect Primary Care First participants?

 How is the program different for specialists?